PetrVychopen/PetrVychopen/README.md

   <blockquote>
     <div align="justify">
       <h3>
-        Meet Petr, a passionate advocate for AI's growth and its integration into daily life.
-A dreamer grounded in reality, he envisions a future where technology enriches humanity.
+        Meet Petr, a direct and adaptable advocate for AI’s growth and its integration into daily life.
+His pragmatic approach and analytical mind keep him grounded in reality, even as he dreams of a future where technology enriches humanity.
+Patient in his endeavors, he understands that meaningful change takes time.
+His altruistic nature shines through in his vision of AI as a tool for the betterment of all.
       </h3>
     </div>
   </blockquote>